 The effectiveness of treatment is dependent upon consistent attendance.
 I do my best to offer a consistent meeting time each week.
 Since your appointment time is reserved exclusively for you, my cancellation policy is one week.
 In other words, if you cancel within one week of the appointment time, you will be charged for the full fee of your session.
 However, if we are able to reschedule a session for another time within the same week, you will not be charged a cancellation fee.
 I understand that sometimes unforeseeable events occur, so you may reach out to reschedule a session with as little as 24-hours notice.
 Be aware that rescheduling a session depends on my availability, and if I am not available, you will be liable for the cost.

 Teletherapy/Telehealth: I do offer video and phone sessions.
 These platforms are fully secure and HIPAA-compliant.
 I conduct all sessions from a confidential space.
 In order for telehealth to be an appropriate choice for treatment, you must be able to meet in a safe, private space with a secure internet connection, and your presenting problem(s) must be appropriate for telehealth sessions.
-This will be determined during our phone consultation.
+This will be determined during our initial consultation.

 Verify My License: If you would like to verify my license, you may do so here.
 My license number is LMFT 150520